wyeworks/boom_slack_notifier/README.md

 # BoomSlackNotifier

-Provides a slack notifier for the [BoomNotifier](https://github.com/wyeworks/boom) exception notification package.
+Provides a Slack notifier for the [BoomNotifier](https://github.com/wyeworks/boom) exception notification package.

 You can read the full documentation at [https://hexdocs.pm/boom_slack_notifier](https://hexdocs.pm/boom_slack_notifier).